gucong3000/gulp-reporter/README.md

 [TSLint](https://github.com/panuhorsmalahti/gulp-tslint)
 [XO](https://github.com/sindresorhus/gulp-xo)

-Analyzing blame of the error, only fail for new error and error written by the current GIT user.
+Analyzing blame of the error, only fail for errors that belong to current GIT user.

 ## Install